rot-jpg(1) General Commands Manual rot-jpg(1)

 rot-jpg -l image001.jpg image002.jpg

-Spin all JPG images in an entire directory tree to the right:
+Spin all images in a directory tree to the right, utilizing half of all

 Fully utilize a quad-core system to spin all images upside-down: